Rowdy Rebel: Early life

 Marshall grew up in a neighborhood known as "the 90s" in Brooklyn's East Flatbush area.
 People in his neighborhood referred to him as "rowdy" as a child, which is the genesis for his stage name.
 Many members of GS9 (including Shmurda) originated in the same East Flatbush locale.
-He is of Jamaican & Bajan descent.
+He is of Barbadian descent.

 Career

 Marshall achieved fame in 2014 with the rise of his GS9 cohort, Bobby Shmurda.
 He was signed to Epic Records in July 2014 just two weeks after Shmurda signed his deal with Epic.
-Marshall was featured on a remix of Shmurda's hit single "Hot Nigga" with big-name acts like Fabolous, Jadakiss, Chris Brown, Busta Rhymes, and Yo Gotti.
+Marshall was featured on a remix of Shmurda's hit single "Hot Nigga" alongside like Fabolous, Jadakiss, Chris Brown, Busta Rhymes, and Yo Gotti.
 Marshall also released several singles, including "Computers" which was featured on GS9's Shmoney Shmurda (Shmixtape).
 In October 2014, he released a single entitled "Beam Jawn" which did not include any features from the GS9 crew or other artists.

 In June 2020, he was featured on the single "Make It Rain" by the late rapper Pop Smoke, marking his first music release in three years.
 The track debuted at number 51 on the Billboard Hot 100, marking Marshall's first charting single.

 Following his release from prison in December 2020, Rowdy was interviewed by Complex and revealed that he was planning on releasing music straight away, however his team convinced him to work more on a forthcoming full-length project, possibly titled Rowdy vs. Rebel.
 He also stated that he is still signed to Epic Records.

 On February 12, 2021, Rowdy Rebel released the single "Jesse Owens", featuring Canadian rapper Nav.

 Rowdy Rebel has released three major projects since 2021, 'Rebel vs. Rowdy' in 2022, 'Splash Brothers', with Fetty Luciano, in 2023, and, most recently, 'Back Outside'.

 In August 2025, Marshall was arrested in Los Angeles for alleged gun law violations.